makerdao/mips/MIP10/mip10.md

 2. Requests are reviewed by the Oracle Team(s) who then choose whether to take on the work required to submit [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) and continue the Oracle Onboarding process.

 MIP10c2 subproposals must use the template located at **[MIP10c2-Subproposal-Template.md](MIP10c2-Subproposal-Template.md)**.

-This template is considered ratified on this MIP moves to Accepted status.
+This MIP is considered ratified once this MIP moves to Accepted status.
 ---

 ### MIP10c3: Process to Onboard Oracle (OT)